Sketchplanations

 The Rosetta Stone

-The sort of artefact that make history fascinating.
-Amazing to behold, a fascinating story, a controversial past and the key to the mystery of hieroglyphics.
+The Rosetta Stone is the sort of artefact that makes history fascinating.
+It is amazing to behold, has a fascinating story and a controversial past, and is the key to the mystery of hieroglyphics.

 The Rosetta Stone has inscribed on it a decree by priests honouring Ptolemy V, who was 13 at the time.
 The inscription is in hieroglyphic and demotic - both scripts of the Egyptian language - and Greek.
 Comparing the known Greek with the hieroglyphs with some remarkable talent became the key to deciphering the written language of hieroglyphs.